 It’s not easy being green, but it is possible.
-The Phoenix Zoo strives to be a leader in Living Green.
 Look here to see what we’re doing and what YOU can do to be a better neighbor by Living Green.

 Energy Saving Measures

-The Arthur L. “Bud” Johnson and Elaine V. Johnson Animal Conservation Center unveiled on April 9, 2007, was built with a low impact on resources in mind.
-Decorative walls were made from recycled concrete from an old Zoo exhibit, and installation was done largely by volunteer groups such as local Boy Scout troops.
+The Arthur L. Johnson and Elaine V. Johnson Foundation Conservation Center was built with a low impact on resources in mind.
+Decorative walls were made from recycled concrete from an old Zoo exhibit and installation was done largely by volunteer groups such as local Boy Scout troops.

-In addition, SRP has donated a 10- kilowatt solar power system on the Conservation Center to offset energy usage.
+In addition, SRP donated a 10- kilowatt solar power system for the Johnson Center to offset energy usage.
 The system (valued at more than $125, 000), funded by SRP EarthWise™ Energy, encourages customers to pay a small premium above their monthly electric bill to fund renewable-energy projects.